Mayankyadav3980/foodify/README.md

 <p>This webpage allow  users to search their meals by entering the name in search input box.
 It also shows the suggestions while typing
   the meal name.
-  The page also offers functionality to wishlist their favourite meals.
+  The page offers functionality to wishlist their favourite meals.
 Users can find all their favourite meals in the wishlist bag.
-  If want to read further about the cooking instruction, one can click on Read More button, and further details about the meals are displayed.
+  If want to read further about the cooking instruction, one can click on Read More button, and details of the meals are displayed.
 </p>
 <hr>
 <h3>Tech stack used:</h3>